jimin-kang/Insights-from-Failed-Orders/README.md

 **Description**

-This repository contains an analysis concerning the failed orders for Gett, the GTM technology platform.
+This repository contains an analysis concerning the failed orders for Gett, the Isreali-based GTM technology platform.

-For background context on the problem we're investigating and information about the data schemas, check out the StrataScratch link below:
+For background context on the problem we're investigating and information about the data schemas, check out the project link below:
 - https://platform.stratascratch.com/data-projects/insights-failed-orders